DreamSpoon/KidRidicarus/README.md

   * Some minor fixes (e.g. sometimes mario stops using jump force too early, enemies tend to "stick" together when there are many close together)

-  * Refactor code to improve clarity and organization, and remove bugs
+  * Refactor code to improve clarity and organization, and remove bugs (note: refactoring in progress)

 * Metroid is on the horizon